 - Know who the First Aider is – they should be listed on the call sheet.
 Large shoots also have a unit nurse, doctor or paramedic on set to deal with any accidents.

 - Know how to act in an emergency – for example, identify where the fire escape route is.
-Similarly, know who to contact first in case of emergency or accident.
+Similarly, know who to contact first in case of an emergency or accident.

 - Run on set – no matter how pressed for time, running is never a good option.